Fire Lawsuit Loans

 Burden of Proof

-Evidence is essential to make any strong case.
-The more solid evidence, the more potential for a higher settlement and lawsuit loan eligibility.
+Evidence is essential to building a strong case.
+The more solid the evidence, the greater the potential for a higher settlement and lawsuit loan eligibility.
 In a fire lawsuit, the first step is to determine what caused the flames.

 Your attorney will usually seek the help of an expert to determine the following: